snabbco/shellci/README.md

 periodically to test and review any new changes.
 The operator is also able to run the scripts manually, for example to correct a wrong review.

+### Setup

+1. [`driver-config`](driver-config) is the configuration you write for your driver.
+2. [`standard-config`](standard-config) can be referenced to see what configuration is available and required.

+Then you need to run `gerrit-stream` to collect events and, periodically, `run-tests` to execute tests and post results.

 ### Example